 CROSS-DISCIPLINARY LANGUAGE PROGRAM

-The Foreign Languages faculty conduct a cross-disciplinary language program in French, German, Spanish, Italian, and Russian.
-This program=s purpose is to reach out and provide sophisticated upper-level foreign language education to students from all fields so that they may become literate in a language other than English.
+The Foreign Languages faculty conduct a cross-disciplinary language program in Arabic, Chinese, Sanskrit, French, German, Greek, Latin, Spanish, Italian, and Russian.
+This program's purpose is to reach out and provide sophisticated upper-level foreign language education to students from all fields so that they may become literate in a language other than English.

 To create tutorials as described above, contact the appropriate Language Faculty as noted below: